carbaior/sescc/README.md

 When a **signal cross correlation** between A and B(t) appears is **necessarily** due to B being computed for a **wrong epoch t**.

-Meaning: **date of the catalog is the date of the minimal cross correlation.**
+Meaning: **date of the catalog is the date of the minimal cross correlation between the speed and error signals.**

 **What on earth is "Shared reference in Delta Geminorum?"**

 1. We just don't know how accurate was the ancient astronomer determination of the (0,0) coordinate.